 After having plenty of time to rest up at Oturere, I felt quite refreshed as I departed.
 That, and the good forecast weather, had me in high spirits as I walked up the otherworldly Oturere Valley.

 As I got closer to the top, the ant-like forms of walkers on the Tongariro Apline Crossing became visible.
-All of a sudden the track arrives at the lowest of the Emerald Lakes.

 I decided to take a brief sojourn through the snow to blue lake.